voxpelli/relspider/README.md

 * Thanks [PostgreSQL](http://www.postgresql.org/) and [Memcached](http://memcached.org/) multiple workers of RelSpider can be spawned without them going nuts and fetching the same pages multiple times.
 Using PostgreSQL a worker is always reserving a page for itself for 10 minutes prior to fetching it and thanks to Memcache it doesn't have to refetch a robots.tx-file if another worker has already fetched it in the last day.
 * Supports a configurable number of parallel fetches and whenever all fetches isn't being utilized it scales down accordingly to go easy on the database.
 * Modular - the crawler can be used separate from the API and web, one can easily replace those with ones own creations.
+* Supports canonical-links and permanent redirects - saves the original URL:s as alias of their targets and don't include the aliases in results
 * Refreshes nodes in its index every 24 hours
 * Nodes that hasn't themselves been requested in the last week and that has no incoming relations is cleaned up and removed to keep size of index down